pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-element-grouping.md

 ## Expected Results

-TODO documents should be returned, TODO, as shown below:
+Three documents should be returned, representing the three gamers and showing the number of times they received each coin type and its total, as shown below:

 ```javascript
 [